scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 The inter-domain SCION routing is based on the <ISD, AS> tuple.
 Although a complete SCION address is composed of the <ISD, AS, endpoint address> 3-tuple, the endpoint address is not used for inter-domain routing or forwarding.
 The endpoint address can be of variable length, does not need to be globally unique, and can thus be an IPv4, IPv6, or MAC address, for example - in fact, the endpoint address is the "normal", currently used, non-SCION-specific endpoint address.

 However, the ISD-AS number is a SCION-specific number.
 It consists of 64-bits, with the top 16 bits indicating the ISD, and the bottom 48 bits indicating the AS.
-The text representation uses a `-`(dash) separator between the ISD and AS numbers, for example: `4-ff00:1:f`.
+The text representation uses a dash-separator between the ISD and AS numbers, for example: `4-ff00:1:f`.
 This section provides more details about the numbering scheme for SCION ISD and AS numbers.

 **Note:** As a consequence of the fact that SCION relies on existing routing protocols (e.g., IS-IS, OSPF, SR) and communication fabric (e.g., IP, MPLS) for intra-domain forwarding, existing internal routers do not need to be changed to support SCION.